 the same way.
 Awesome match, and the crowd ate it up.

-Diamond Dallas Page vs Shane Douglas - Match didn't happen.
+Diamond Dallas Page vs Shane Douglas - This was scheduled as a match, but the match didn't happen.
 Douglas came out in street clothes and gave a heartfelt speech about Pillman.
-Then he started going heel, which brought out DDP, who hit the cutter, and that was it.
+Then he started going heel, which brought out DDP, who hit the cutter, and walked away.
+That was it, and it got a better reaction then if they had worked a 20 minute barn burner.

-Justin Credible vs Raven - These two guys were feuding over the ECW strap at the time, and they came and did a ECW house show championship match.
-Regal had hardaway color from headbutts earlier, but Credible did the only gig of the night, getting a lot of color.
-Not a classic by any means, but a solid match.
-Raven was over.
-He was on some shit too, and bitching in the lockerroom about the quality of the spread for the wrestlers.
+Justin Credible vs Raven - At the time, this was one of the top feuds in ECW.
+Raven had just recently jumped back from WCW, and these two were feuding over the ECW Championship, held by Credible.
+They worked an ECW house show championship match.
+Although Regal had hardaway color from headbutts earlier, Credible did the only legit color job of the night, getting a lot of blood going.
+Not a classic by any means, but a solid match, where Raven was over with the crowd.
+Raven was on something, and was bitching in the lockerroom about the quality of the lockerroom and catering spread for the wrestlers.

 D'Lo Brown & Eddie Guerrero vs Perry Saturn & Dean Malenko